NateTheGreatt/bitECS/README.md

 While not required, it is greatly encouraged that you keep all component data mutations inside of systems, and all system-dependent state on the world.

+Define a system that moves entity positions based on their velocity:
 ```js
 const movementSystem = defineSystem(world => {
   const ents = movementQuery(world)